seapagan/fastapi-redis-cache-reborn/CONTRIBUTING.md

-# Contributing to the FastAPI Template
+# Contributing to the Project

 Thank you for your interest in contributing to `fastapi-redis-cache-reborn`!
 We welcome all contributions, big or small.